Vincelee78/Project-3-wallBedsStore-React/README.md

 | I click on the 'account' in the navigation bar | The order items: Relvolving Wall Bed, Quantity 3, Total unit cost $7500 will be shown.
 The date ordered: 10th December 2021, Order Reference: c8da6950-599c-11ec-910b-c35d93746f41, Order Status: Paid, will be shown.|
 | I click on logout | A message showing 'Are you sure you want to log out?'
 I click on yes and a success message 'Logout successful' is shown, I am redirected to the Login page.|

-#### (i) Known Bugs
-- When clicking on the radio button to filter the criteria in all cases, if there are more than 1 case result, the radio button will not be checked on the first click.
-The results will be filtered on the first click though.
-- If this happens, clicking on the radio button again will check it.

 ### 6.1 Future Features To Implement
 - A embedded video feature for users to watch how the wall bed is opened in its closed position.